It’s time for executive, legislature to focus on welfare of Nigerians — Osinbajo

 He said that the good legislator and minister must do all in their power to serve the needs of the people, even if it meant walking the fine lines, as Ali Wudil said, between the law and reality.

-“The creation of an effective conflict management and resolution mechanism in resolving areas of disagreement between the executive and legislature in overall national interest.
+“The creation of effective conflict management and resolution mechanism in resolving areas of disagreement between the executive and legislature in the overall national interest.

 He said that pursuant to the directive of President Buhari and concurrence by Leadership of the National Assembly and participants, a Joint Technical Committee would be constituted.